ChrisFrontDev/ChrisFrontDev/README.md

 <p>
   I'm Christian, focused frontend developer with some back-end skills from
   <b>Brazil</b>.
+  (8years of experience)
 </p>

 ### Talking about Personal Stuffs

-- 👨🏽‍💻 I’m currently working on something cool :wink:;

-- 🌱 I’m currently learning to be a FullCycle Developer;
+- 👨🏽‍💻  I’m currently learning to be a FullCycle Developer;

 - 💬 Ask me about anything, I am happy to help;